Yandex Cloud

 Use jq to work with logs uploaded to a bucket.

 Buckets store logs as JSON files.
-This means you can analyze Yandex Cloud resource events by getting the required events from the files using jq filters.
+This means you can analyze Yandex Cloud resource events by retrieving the events you need from the files using jq filters.

 To use jq: